Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Additional Results for ACTG175

 \subsection{Estimation Surfaces}

-Figures~\ref{fig:app_GAW} and ~\ref{fig:app_BAW} display the estimated value surfaces obtained using the n(A)GAW and n(A)BAW estimators.
+Figures~\ref{fig:app_GCW} and ~\ref{fig:app_BCW} display the estimated value surfaces obtained using the n(A)GCW and n(A)BCW estimators.
 The overall shapes are similar to those obtained from nIPW and nAIPW.
 Consistent with the simulation results, augmentation smooths the surface and reduces local irregularities, especially in regions with limited effective sample size. \FloatBarrier